Lisathazar/ui-login/projects/login/README.md

 ## Build

-Run `ng build login` to build the project.
+Run `ng build labauth` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build login`, go to the dist folder `cd dist/login` and run `npm publish`.
+After building your library with `ng build labauth, go to the dist folder `cd dist/labauth` and run `npm publish`.

 ## Running unit tests

-Run `ng test login` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test labauth` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help